MLPlatformWebsite/website/README.md

 ^/foo$ /bar [H=^baz\.com$]
 ```

-__Note:__ These redirects are not evaluated by the link checker until the site build process has started.
-For internal broken links, please update the referencing pages so that the links are no longer broken: __do not__ use redirects for internal broken links.
+**Note:** These redirects are not evaluated by the link checker until the site build process has started.
+For internal broken links, please update the referencing pages so that the links are no longer broken: **do not** use redirects for internal broken links.

 ## Building the static site

-It is not 100% neccessary to build to site on your computer to submit updates but it's helpful if you want to see the updates to big changes before your submit your pull request.
-You can also trigger a staging build of the site by submititng a pull request to the [develop] branch of [this repo].
+It is not 100% neccessary to build to site on your computer to submit updates but it's helpful if you want to see the updates to big changes before you submit your pull request.
+You can also trigger a staging build of the site by submititng a pull request to the [develop] branch of this repo.

 To build the site, you will need Docker installed on your computer.
 With that in place, go into the repository directory and run `build-site.sh`.
 More information about how to use this feature and the options available can be found on the [build container's wiki](https://github.com/linaro-its/jekyll-build-container/wiki).